 One day we were surprised to receive an urgent message from Afula.
 The rabbis had arrived and were waiting for us at the station!
 We were to come at once and bring them to Merhavya.

-Lacking a better option, we quickly “renovated” one of the carts which we used to transport manure.
-We cleaned it up, “upholstered” it with straw and sacks, and made our way to Afula.
+Lacking a better alternative, we quickly “renovated” one of the carts which we used to transport manure.
+We cleaned it up, “upholstered” it with straw and sacks, and set off to Afula.
 In this fashion, we brought our honored guests to Merhavya....

 We expressed our regret that we did not have the opportunity on such short notice — from when we learned of their arrival — to prepare a more suitable form of transportation for them.
 In response to this apology, Rav Kook delivered an impassioned speech.
 His fiery address lasted nearly an hour.